 - Open-source: Software that is considered “open-source” has a source code that may be studied, modified or redistributed by anyone.
 The source code is what programmers use to adjust how a piece of software works.

-- Seed phrase: A string of 12 to 24 words generated by a crypto wallet.
-Users are recommended to write down this phrase in a safe location, since it stores all the information needed to recover a user’s access to their wallet and funds.
+- Seed phrase: Newly opened crypto wallets randomly generate a string of 12 to 24 words known as a seed phrase.
+Users with non-custodial wallets must keep this phrase and are recommended to write it down in a safe location, since it stores all the information needed to recover access to their wallet and funds.

 Latest News on Crypto Wallets

 In what some are calling President Joe Biden’s crackdown on crypto, the White House recently released a set of reports with the administration’s plan to regulate the cryptocurrency market.
 These reports are President Biden’s first attempt to earnestly tackle the issues that digital assets present to the U.S. economy since Biden's executive order in March.
 Seven key points are brought up in the framework, from promoting access to safe financial services to advancing responsible innovation and fighting illicit finance.

 A recent survey from the Harris Poll, a global market research firm, shows that more than 70% of crypto investors think they can become billionaires.
 Of the millennial and Gen Z respondents, around 55% and 66% said they believe as much in the survey, respectively.
 The perception of billionaires is changing among younger generations too, though, with 46% saying that individuals accumulating extreme wealth makes it harder to achieve the American Dream for everyone else.